 November 2015 — Congratulation to Catherine who just defended her MS thesis research.
 Catherine will work as an engineer in BGE after her graduation from our program this semester.
 Job well done.

 November 2015 — Adding to the good news of the recent acceptance of Alex’s third journal paper by the International Journal of Hyperthermia, Dr. Alexander Mark LeBrun successfully defended his PhD dissertation research.
 The room was completely full, since everyone loves Alex.
-Alex will work in a biomedical company ACell.
+Alex will work in a biomedical company ACell in Maryland.
 We wish him the best in his future career.

 November 2015 — We are looking forward to attending Alex’s Ph.D. defense on Nov.
 13th, 2015; and Catherine’s MS defense on Nov.
 17th, 2015.
 Job well done.
 Please come to support them.